 The 1950s saw an era of prosperity for African-Americans and diversity in the Berkshire workplace.
 The Wendell Hotel, the Stanley Club, Union Station, the US Post Office, the White Tree Inn, the Log Cabin restaurant, the Yellow Aster, Darrow School, General Electric, country clubs, Adams Supermarkets, and Fairview Hospital were the main employers of African-Americans.

 In Great Barrington, there were three African-American teachers at the small Searles High School from the late ‘50s to the mid-‘60s.
 George Taylor was the first African-American hired and taught social studies.
 Earl Bean taught biology, and Martha Pierce taught business classes.
 Both Mr. Taylor and Mr. Bean went on to become college professors in other parts of the country.

-The 1960s, ‘70s, and early ‘80s saw the rise of the black middle class in Pittsfield, with more diversity in the schools teaching ranks and city government.
-Blacks were entrepreneurs as well, starting businesses such as barber shops, bars and lounges, markets, shoe repair, dry cleaners, laundromats, hairdressers, Dentist, an upholstery shop, Berkshire Messenger and Delivery Service.
+The 1960s, ‘70s, and early ‘80s saw the rise of the Black middle class in Pittsfield, with more diversity in the school’s teaching ranks and city government.
+Blacks were entrepreneurs as well, starting businesses such as barber shops, bars and lounges, markets, shoe repair, dry cleaners, laundromats, hairdressers, dentistry, upholstery, and the Berkshire Messenger and Delivery Service.

 Working for a Common Cause